 Today La Casa continues to serve as a family resource center as our founders had envisioned.
 They continue to help economically disadvantaged children and families in their efforts to overcome the barriers of limited education, underemployment, language, inadequate housing and lack of medical care.
 Their history is deep, their core is strong, their mission is simple and with the continued support of their community they will continue to make a difference each day, each year, each generation.

-Living Waters (Peru)
+Living Waters for the World (Peru)

 “Bringing Hope and Transformation to Pomona”